Mustafa Shokay: Activities in St. Petersburg

 During study in St. Petersburg, Mustafa was trying to protect not only the interest of his countryman, but the whole Kazakh nation.
-However, on 3 July 1907, Tsar Nikolai II issued a decree depriving the electoral rights of the indigenous peoples of Siberia and Central Asia.
-They lost their way with little representation in the State Duma of Russia.
-But the Kazakh politicians and intellectuals continued to fight for the interests of the people.
+However, on 3 July 1907, Tsar Nikolai II issued a decree depriving the indigenous peoples of Siberia and Central Asia of their electoral rights, meaning they ended up with little representation in the State Duma of Russia.
+However, the Kazakh politicians and intellectuals continued to fight for the interests of the people.
 Working in the Duma, Shokai met with prominent Muslim political leaders of Russia and became friends with Ahmad Zeki Velidi, the future chairman of the Bashkir autonomy.

 In the midst of heavy fighting during the First World War, on 25 June 1916, Tsar Nicholas II issued a decree "On the requisition of foreigners", attracting the indigenous population of Turkestan and the steppe region in age from 19 to 43 years to rear work – digging trenches, despite the fact that the Muslims were exempted from military service due to the deprivation of electoral rights.
 The decree came in the days of Ramadan and the height of the agricultural work, and caused widespread outrage among Kazakhs.
 A powerful uprising, led by Amankeldı İmanov, began in Turgay Oblast and soon spread throughout Kazakhstan.

 There were protests against the decree in the State Duma.
 Shokay entered his commission as a secretary and translator of the Muslim faction.
-Subsequent performances of Kerensky in the Duma with the analysis of the Turkestan uprising against the imperial government policies brought him huge popularity throughout Russia.
-When he returned to Petrograd, Shokay prepared materials for their performances in the State Duma of their faction.
-However the State Duma was dissolved by Tsar Nicholas II, and then he himself abdicated.
+Subsequent performances of Kerensky in the Duma, who provided his analysis of the Turkestan uprising against the imperial government policies, brought him huge popularity throughout Russia.
+When he returned to Petrograd, Shokay prepared materials for his faction's speeches in the State Duma.
+However the State Duma was dissolved by Tsar Nicholas II, who then abdicated.